Powell rose to top of Trump's list as safe, savvy choice for Fed

 If confirmed by the U.S. Senate, Powell would become the first person without an advanced economics degree to hold the job since William Miller in the late 1970s.

-Powell, who lists personal assets of between $20 million and $60 million on government disclosure forms, has served on corporate boards as a managing partner at the Carlyle Group, a private equity firm.
+A lawyer who lists personal assets of between $20 million and $60 million on government disclosure forms, Powell has worked in investment banking and served on corporate boards as a managing partner at the Carlyle Group, a private equity firm.

 But he has also burrowed deep over the last five years into the nuts and bolts of central banking, and schooled himself on broader monetary policy issues.

-“Jay does not come with baggage...
-He has never been at the extremes,” said Steve Bell, who worked with Powell at the Bipartisan Policy Center think tank and when Powell was at the Treasury Department in former President George H.W.
+“Jay does not come with baggage ...
+He has never been at the extremes,” said Steve Bell, who worked with Powell at the Bipartisan Policy Centre think tank and when Powell was at the Treasury Department in former President George H.W.
 Bush’s administration.

 When compared to other possible nominees, some of whom called for sweeping but ill-defined changes at the Fed, Powell took “a straight tactical line” that offered a continuation of Yellen’s policies, a moderate approach to bank regulation and, perhaps most importantly, the prospect of no surprises, Bell said.

-Powell’s private-sector background appealed as well to Trump’s preference for business figures over those with Phds.
-A senior White House official on Thursday called his experience “unique” and “refreshing” at a central bank increasingly dominated by economists.
+Powell’s private-sector experience likely appealed as well to Trump’s preference for business figures over those with Phds.

+“He is not a guy who has a rule named after him.
+He is not a guy who has said in the past we’ll have a bad reaction to quantitative easing and it is a disaster,” Bell said in a reference to Stanford University economist John Taylor and former Fed Governor Kevin Warsh.

 They arguably had a head start, the backing of conservatives, and steady support from the Wall Street Journal’s influential editorial board.